-The H-1B visa, commonly referred to as the "professional worker's visa," is reserved for people within "specialty occupations," who are considered for admission to the United States on the basis of their professional education, their skills, or both.
+The H-1B visa, sometimes referred to as the professional worker's visa, is reserved for people within specialty occupations, who are considered for admission to the United States on the basis of their professional education, their skills, or both.
 The H-1B visa permits U.S. companies to employ highly skilled foreigners in order to enhance their workforces.

-The H-1B visa is available to:
+The H-1B visa is available to persons:

 - Once the Labor Department approves the request, the employer may apply seek approval for an H-1B visa with the U.S. Citizenship and Immigration Services.

 The H-1B visa is issued for a maximum of three years, and may be extended by up to an additional three years.
 After six years of H-1B status, the visa holder must remain outside the United States for one year before again being eligible to apply for an H-1B visa.